Fine-grained Contrastive Learning for ECG-Report Alignment with Waveform Enhancement: Introduction

-We validate our proposed FG-CLEP on six ECG multi-label classification datasets in both zero-shot and linear probing, demonstrating competitive performance compared to state-of-the-art methods in both settings.
-Overall, our contributions are threefold: \begin{itemize} \item We propose a novel training pipeline to capture fine-grained waveform features.
-Since LLM-generated waveform features are unreliable due to hallucination and the non-bijective relationship, our pipeline validates these features by measuring their similarity to the ECG signal, generating a refined report for continued training. \item We design a model tailored for ECG multi-label nature and frequent false negatives.
-We implement a sigmoid-based loss function and introduce a semantic similarity matrix to measure the similarity of reports across patients, guiding contrastive learning and effectively mitigating false negatives. \item Experimental results indicate that the model, pre-trained on MIMIC-ECG using our FG-CLEP framework, outperforms state-of-the-art methods in both zero-shot prediction and linear probing across six datasets, including PTB-XL, CPSC2018, and CSN. \end{itemize}
+We validate our proposed FG-CLEP on six ECG multi-label classification datasets in both zero-shot and linear probing, the results demonstrate that FG-CLEP significantly improves fine-grained alignment, outperforming state-of-the-art methods in both zero-shot prediction and linear probing.
+Meanwhile, the fine-grained reports we generate also enhance the performance of other methods.
+Overall, our contributions are threefold: \begin{itemize} \item We propose a new alignment architecture, enabling fine-grained alignment between ECG segments and report tags through tag-specific ECG representations, capturing detailed ECG-report relationships. \item We introduce a coarse-to-fine training process using LLMs to recover missing waveform features and validate them with a coarse CLEP model, addressing non-bijective relationships and LLM hallucinations. \item We present a semantic similarity matrix to mitigate false negatives in ECG-tag pairs, guiding contrastive learning to correct misalignments. \item Experimental results show that FG-CLEP, pre-trained on MIMIC-ECG, outperforms state-of-the-art methods in zero-shot prediction and linear probing across six datasets, including PTB-XL, CPSC2018, and CSN. \end{itemize}